cw-johnson/cw-johnson/README.md

-- 👋 Hi, I’m @cw-johnson .
+- Hi, I’m @cw-johnson .
 You can call me CJ
+-
-- 👀 I’m interested in ...
+- I’m interested in ...
-   embedded programming, digital hardware design with HDL, controls system design, digital signal processing
+   embedded systems programming, digital hardware design for FPGA's, controls systems, DSP, accelerated computing

-- 🌱 I’m currently learning ...
+- I’m currently learning ...
-   Digital Signal Processing with FPGA's, Intro to ASIC/VSLI design, and Computer Architecture
+   NVIDIA CUDA Programming, openCL, Intel/Altera platform designer & IP

+- I consider myself skilled at
+   C for embedded systems programming Accelerating/implementing algorithms in C/C++ using parallelization, machine-specific optimizations, and exploting mathematical structure
+   Verilog and VHDL for FPGA design
+   Computer Architecture and Memory Heiarchies

-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on ...
-   Embedded Systems, Aerospace Systems, Digital Signal Processing, and Digital Hardware Design Projects
+   Anything with a catchy repo name

-- 📫 How to reach me ...
+- How to reach me ...
    Email me at cwjohnsonmakes@gmail.com